supr4s/WebHackingTools/README.md

 # VPS-web-hacking-tools

-Automatically install some web hacking/bug bounty tools.
+Automatically install some web hacking/bug bounty tools for your VPS.

 O.S supported :